- Distance Education Program Development, Courses & Program Offerings

 Support and Resources for Faculty

-The Extended Campus, the Center for Teaching Excellence (CTE), and Instructional Technology Training and Development (ITTD) provides a number of support services for faculty.
+The Extended Campus, the Center for Teaching Excellence (CTE), and Instructional Technology Training and Development (ITTD) provide a number of support services for faculty.

 The Online Faculty Commons is a space for faculty to find resources and guidance to teach online.